 The passenger ferry to Smith Island is located at the Somers Cove Marina, but the ferry office shares space in the Capt.
 Tyler Motel.

-The Smith Island ferry from Crisfield leaves 12:30pm from May through mid-October
+The Smith Island ferry from Crisfield leaves 12:30pm from May through mid-October.
+But, dates vary.

 - May 29 & 30